EXPLAINER · POSITION

 - A piece you value for its provenance.
 A South-African-cut natural diamond from a DBCM Emerging Beneficiation Customer carries a documented chain of custody from mine to setting, all on one continent, by identifiable people.
 That is a real and rare thing.

 - You are comfortable paying for that finiteness.
-A 1.00 ct natural F/VS1 costs roughly R 186 000 cutting- house-direct.
-The lab-grown equivalent costs R 18 000 to R 28 000.
+A 1.00 ct natural F/VS1 sells in the region of R 72 000 to R 80 000 excl.
+VAT cutting-house-direct, the level our own diamond range carries.
+The lab-grown equivalent now retails for roughly R 9 000 to R 12 000, and it keeps falling.
 The premium is for finiteness and provenance, nothing else.

 When lab-grown makes sense.